dell/csm-docs/content/docs/authorization/configuration/proxy-server/_index.md

 ### Generate a Token

-After creating the role bindings, the next logical step is to generate the access token.
+Once rolebindings are created, an access/refresh token pair can be created for the tenant.
 The storage admin is responsible for generating and sending the token to the Kubernetes tenant admin.

 ```yaml
 # RPM Deployment